Scott-Morgan-Foundation/planning_and_integration/admin/projectRoles.md

   Leads the development and use of the Travel network

-## Software Development Process Lead
+## DevOps/Site Reliability Engineer

-Oversees the continuous integration and continuous delivery processes for Peter 2.0
+Oversees the continuous integration and continuous delivery processes for Peter 2.0 applications and networks to ensure safety, health, uptime, and the ability to remedy unforeseen problems.

 ## Hardware Lead

-Selects and integrates hardware choices into all Networks
+Selects and integrates hardware choices into all Networks.
+Oversees Asset Management for Peter 2.0

 ## Data Architect

 Defines the data architecture for all data within Peter 2.0.
-This includes Macro and Micro data definitions.
+This includes Macro and Micro data definitions, and how data is passed over the Mission Networks.

 ## GitHub Administrator
-Acts as the librarian of Peter 2.0
+Acts as the librarian of Peter 2.0 repositories

 # Project Badges